MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The sorted source ranges referenced must be valid; all pointers must be dereferenceable and within each sequence the last position must be reachable from the first by incrementation.

-The destination range should not overlap either of the source ranges and should be large enough to contain the first source range.
+The destination range shouldn't overlap either of the source ranges and should be large enough to contain the first source range.

 The sorted source ranges must each be arranged as a precondition to the application of the `set_difference` algorithm in accordance with the same ordering as is to be used by the algorithm to sort the combined ranges.

 The operation is stable as the relative order of elements within each range is preserved in the destination range.
-The source ranges are not modified by the algorithm merge.
+The source ranges aren't modified by the algorithm merge.

-The value types of the input iterators need to be less-than-comparable to be ordered, so that, given two elements, it may be determined either that they are equivalent (in the sense that neither is less than the other) or that one is less than the other.
+The value types of the input iterators must be less-than-comparable to be ordered, so that, given two elements, it may be determined either that they're equivalent (in the sense that neither is less than the other) or that one is less than the other.
 This results in an ordering between the nonequivalent elements.
 When there are equivalent elements in both source ranges, the elements in the first range precede the elements from the second source range in the destination range.
 If the source ranges contain duplicates of an element such that there are more in the first source range than in the second, then the destination range will contain the number by which the occurrences of those elements in the first source range exceed the occurrences of those elements in the second source range.

 The complexity of the algorithm is linear with at most `2 * ((last1 - first1) + (last2 - first2)) - 1` comparisons for nonempty source ranges.